Edgeley Park: History

-In July 2020; due to the COVID −19 pandemic in the UK, sporting venues had their capacities cut.
+In July 2020; due to the COVID-19 pandemic in the UK, sporting venues had their capacities cut.
 Edgeley Park capacity was reduced to 2,700.
-However no fans were allowed into the stadium for the start of the 2020–21 season.
-This did not stop the stadium being redeveloped with new seating put into the Railway End, and new external cladding added to the Cheadle End.
+However, no fans were allowed into the stadium for the start of the 2020–21 season.
+This did not stop the stadium being redeveloped, with new seating put into the Railway End and new external cladding added to the Cheadle End.

 Danny Bergara Stand

 The first major development at Edgeley Park was the construction of the original Main Stand on the north (Hardcastle Road) side of the ground.
 Initially holding around 500 seats, this was a relatively low timber structure and it was totally destroyed by a fire in 1935.
 It was replaced a year later by the current stand, constructed of brick and steel, a building seen by many as a traditional, old-fashioned stand, typical of football stadia in Northern England.
 The roof of the Main Stand at Edgeley Park is supported towards the front by three steel columns, which slightly impede the view of supporters from certain seats.
-Unusually, rather than running the length of the pitch, as would normally be expected in football stadia nowadays, the Main Stand is only about 75 yards long, straddling the half way line, with the gaps at each end containing other club-related buildings.
+Unusually, rather than running the length of the pitch, as would normally be expected in football stadia nowadays, the Main Stand is only about 75 yards long, straddling the halfway line, with the gaps at each end containing other club-related buildings.

-The Main Stand seats 2,020, of which 405 are executive seats and contains players' changing rooms and some club offices, as well as toilets, boardroom and several bars for half-time refreshments.
+The Main Stand seats 2,020, of which 405 are executive seats, and contains the changing rooms and some club offices, as well as toilets, boardroom and several bars for half-time refreshments.
 The team dugouts are situated at the front of the Main Stand.

-On 23 May 2012, it was announced that Stockport County were to rename the Main Stand in honour of their late manager Danny Bergara.
+On 23 May 2012, it was announced that Stockport County was to rename the Main Stand in honour of their late manager Danny Bergara.